Dhilluku Dhuddu: Plot

 The film starts with a story about a greedy woman who wanted to marry the King.
 After they got married, they weren't able to live together for a very long time.
 She departs to live with her former lover by whom she becomes pregnant and gives birth to a boy.
 The woman secretly takes care of the boy until one day the king becomes aware of him.
 In anger the King throws the boy into fire.
 Out of grief, the mother sacrifices her soul to the Satan by hanging herself in front of the house.
-After hearing this, the King is griefsyriken and falls from his fort and dies.
+After hearing this, the King is grief stricken and falls from his fort and dies.
 Later the people who lived near the house felt paranormal activities and were killed by the ghost.
 This news travels to a Buddhist Monk and he offers a visit to Sivankondamalai.
 There, the Buddhist Monk starts meditating and as he opens his eyes he finds himself in a bungalow and encounters the ghost which threatens to kill him, but the monk traps the ghosts in a magical box and he faints from a concussion.
 His assistants warn the owner of the bungalow that it is haunted.

 The story shifts to present-day Chennai where Kajal (Shanaya) hosts a party for reuniting with her school friends.
 Then she reveals about her classmate Kumar (Santhanam) who was sent out of school because of Kajal.
 In the flash back, on Valentine's Day, Kajal gives a card to Kumar and he returns it to her affectionately.
 This act is seen by a teacher and Kumar is dismissed for it.
 As the story shifts to the present day, Kumar's uncle Mohan (Karunas) who hasn't paid the due for his truck loses it to the financier (Saurabh Shukla) who is also Kajal's father.
 As Mohan and Kumar break into the financier's house out of anger, (not knowing that it is Kajal's house) Kajal catches Kumar and hands him over to the police without realizing that he is her childhood crush.
 The next day, Kumar's father (Anandaraj) standing in front of the police station calls Kajal's father and threatens him to withdraw the case filed on Kumar.
 Later, Kajal gets Kumar's address and she realizes Kumar is her childhood friend.
 Simultaneously, Kumar and Mohan plan to kidnap Kajal to teach her a lesson.
 So, they kidnap her and Kajal reveals herself to Kumar with a kiss and they both fall in love.